Serge Gaspers, Tao Zixu He, Simon Mackenzie

-Katie Clinch, Serge Gaspers, Zixu He, Simon Mackenzie, Tiankuang Zhang
+Katie Clinch, Serge Gaspers, Tao Zixu He, Simon Mackenzie, Tiankuang Zhang

 Zixu He, Sirin Botan, Jérôme Lang, Abdallah Saffidine, Florian Sikora, Silas Workman